 28) How can I tell if I am taking the right amount of cortisol for my needs?
 As mentioned, it’s about obtaining those five averages in a row (DATS or Daily Average Temps) and comparing them to each other.
 If the daily average over five days in a row is consistent day to day, within .2F or .1C degrees measured by a dependable liquid thermometer.
 We’re just not at all sure that any digital will be as accurate.
 See Chapter 5 in the updated revision STTM book.
 Also note that if we have low aldosterone, we will fail to get consistency of those averages and thus, keep going higher and higher with the HC.

 It is vital for anyone on this journey to keep a daily log, a journal with how you are doing, your dosing schedule, and any changes that you make.
 Write something in it every day, and review what you wrote for clues if things aren’t going well.
 Resist the urge to change more than one thing at a time, and be patient.
 Don’t change your dosing every day — try to be consistent within medically accepted amounts.

-Doctor Lam says “Supplementing With Natural Hydrocortisone or cortisone acetate in doses of 2.5 to 5 mg two to four times a day (note: it usually needs to be higher) can be a safe and effective way to replenish depleted adrenals.
+Doctor Lam says “Supplementing With Natural Hydrocortisone in doses of 2.5 to 5 mg two to four times a day (note: we have found it usually needs to be higher) can be a safe and effective way to replenish depleted adrenals.
 However, this should be done under the guidance of a physician and it is a prescription drug.”

 There is a potential danger if you start supplementing cortisol, then stop suddenly or skip doses.
 See “What is an adrenal crisis” below.